Despite being Spain’s 4th largest city and the Andalusian capital, Seville maintains all the charm, culture and authenticity of a small town.

-This travel and photography guide will help you find everything you need in order to plan for the perfect mid-week getaway or weekend break.
+This travel guide will teach you everything you need to know in order to plan for the perfect mid-week getaway or weekend break, while capturing the best photos possible.

 Equally, while I quickly wolfed down some breakfast between a sunrise shoot and the next location, you may prefer a more leisurely breakfast!
 Therefore, I recommend you use this itinerary as a guide as to what you can reasonably see with 3 days in Seville.